 In a culture that is fixated on outward appearances, it is often easy for Christians to show favoritism within the church.
 As people who have been shown abundant grace by the Lord Himself, we should be most willing to show grace to those around us.
-Alistair Begg urges Christians to treat all people with respect and dignity, regardless of their education, finances, social standing, or race.
+Drawing from the wisdom of James, Alistair Begg urges Christians to treat all people with respect and dignity, regardless of their education, finances, social standing, or race.

 1My brothers,1 show no partiality as you hold the faith in our Lord Jesus Christ, the Lord of glory.
 2For if a man wearing a gold ring and fine clothing comes into your assembly, and a poor man in shabby clothing also comes in, 3and if you pay attention to the one who wears the fine clothing and say, “You sit here in a good place,” while you say to the poor man, “You stand over there,” or, “Sit down at my feet,” 4have you not then made distinctions among yourselves and become judges with evil thoughts?

 Copyright © 2021, Alistair Begg.
 Used by permission.
 All rights reserved.

 Scripture taken from The Holy Bible, English Standard Version.
 Copyright ©2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
 Text provided by the Crossway Bibles Web Service.